What is classed as life insurance for stamp duty purposes?

 - insurance under a policy complying with Part 4 of the Motor Vehicles Act 1959; or

 - insurance in respect of trauma or a disabling or incapacitating injury, sickness, condition or disease.

 A Statement is required to be lodged annually with, and the duty paid to, RevenueSA by the 31st of January the following year.
 Stamp duty is calculated at a rate of 1.5% of premium subject to duty.

 If no stamp duty is payable, a 'Nil' Statement must still be completed and lodged.
 Lodging a “Nil” Statement will avoid the Commissioner issuing an estimated assessment, inclusive of interest and penalty tax.
 The Statement is lodged on RevenueSA Online by an authorised user.

 Interest and penalty tax are charged on the late lodgement / payment or non-lodgement of a Statement (refer to Ruling TAA001 for further information).
-A maximum penalty of $10,000 may apply for a failure or refusal to lodge a Statement.
+A maximum court imposed penalty of $10,000 may apply for the offence of failure or refusal to lodge a Statement.

 What premiums are subject to stamp duty?

 - premium received in the previous calendar year